vasuchettyphd/rag_tutorial/README.md

 <details>

-<summary>Prompt engineering is the process of designing and optimizing inputs given to AI models</summary>
+<summary>**Prompt engineering** is the process of designing and optimizing prompts (input text or queries) given to AI models (like GPT-3, GPT-4, or other LLMs) to achieve a specific, desired response.</summary>

-**Prompt engineering** is the process of designing and optimizing prompts (input text or queries) given to AI models (like GPT-3, GPT-4, or other LLMs) to achieve a specific, desired response.
 It involves crafting questions, statements, or instructions in ways that guide the model to produce responses that are relevant, accurate, and useful for a given task.

 ### Key Aspects of Prompt Engineering